jasperf/laravel-vuejs-interview-questions/README.md

 ## General

 1. What is your Laravel experience like?
 Is Laravel populair in x?
+Why so?
 2. Describe a typical working day in your life.
 Do you work at home or elsewhere?
 What hours do you keep?
 3. Why did you become a developer?